ChenSizhe13893461199/Fast-AMPs-Discovery-Projects/README.md

 #### Author Introduction
 **Sizhe Chen**, PhD Student (Medical Sciences) at Chinese University of HongKong (1155202847@link.cuhk.edu.hk).
 Supervisor: **Professor CHAN Ka Leung Francis** and **Research Assistant Professor Qi Su**.
 Welcome to contact with **Sizhe Chen** via the aforementioned email if you have any questions or suggestions.

 This work is supervised by **Professor Tian Liu**, **Professor Cangzhi Jia**, and **Research Associate Fellow Qiuyu Gong**.
 The research work is primiarily finished by **Sizhe Chen** (PhD student), **Huitang Qi** (PhD student), and **Xingzhuo Zhu** (MPhil student) with equal contributions.

 #### Acknowledgement
-We highly appreciate the academic guidance and manuscript proof-reading by PhD student Sizhe Chen’s mentor **Professor Francis K. L. CHAN**, and **Research Assistant Professor Qi Su** at Department of Medicine and Therapeutics, Faculty of Medicine, Chinese University of Hong Kong.
+We highly appreciate the academic guidance and manuscript proof-reading by PhD student **Sizhe Chen**’s mentor **Professor Francis K. L. CHAN**, and **Research Assistant Professor Qi Su** at Department of Medicine and Therapeutics, Faculty of Medicine, Chinese University of Hong Kong.
 And we also appreciate the linguistic revision by native citizen **Mrs. Jean O’ Donnell** from New York University, U.S.A.

 ### Have a fun time with AI calculations!!!
 This is a new deep-learning pipeline for AMP predictions.
 On the independent test dataset, it showed robust prediction performance and potentially avoided high false-positive conditions.
 Regarding the overall time costs, it only needs 4.27±0.05 hours for training and predictions on a normal laptop.
 Applying it to the gut microbiomes of cockroach _Blattella germanica_ successfully identified a series of new AMPs with low cytotoxicity and antimicrobial activities in vitro and in vivo.

 The preprint version of our research paper is now available at BioRexiv (The discovery of antimicrobial peptides from the gut microbiome of cockroach Blattella germanica using deep learning pipeline.
 Sizhe Chen, Huitang Qi, Xingzhuo Zhu, Tianxiang Liu, Yingda Teng, Qiuyu Gong, Cangzhi Jia, Tian Liu. bioRxiv 2024.02.12.580024; doi: https://doi.org/10.1101/2024.02.12.580024).
 The formal version of this research is currently under review and will be published soon.